garysweaver/irie/README.md

 ##### Custom Serializers

-If using ActiveModel::Serializers, you can use something other than the (singular model name)Serializer via serialize_action:
+If using ActiveModel::Serializers, you can use something other than the `(singular model name)Serializer` via `serialize_action`:

     serialize_action :index, with: ListFoobarSerializer

 The built-in actions that support custom serializers (you can add more) are: index, show, new, create, update, destroy, and any action you automatically have created via using the restful_json `query_for` method.

-It will use `serialize` for single result actions like show, new, create, update, destroy, and `serialize_each` with index and custom actions.
+It will use the `serializer` option for single result actions like show, new, create, update, destroy, and the `each_serializer` option with index and custom actions.
 Or, you can specify `for:` with `:array` or `:each`, e.g.:

     serialize_action :index, :some_custom_action, with: FoosSerializer, for: :array

-You can just use the default serialization, if you want.
-No serializer class needed.
+Or, you could just use the default serialization, if you want.

 ##### Custom Queries